Venezuelan Immigrant Wins I-601 Waiver Immigration Appeal Despite Conviction

 Several years afterwards, at a friend’s 30th birthday party, Joaquín met Donna.
 They exchanged phone numbers and soon started seeing each other on a regular basis.
 They fell in love and married two years later.

 Knowing Joaquín did not have legal status, Donna did not want to hesitate on legalizing his residency status.
 She filed a one-step marriage based immigration petition for him.
-Thinking the process was easy, they did the paperwork on their own, without a lawyer.
+Thinking the process to win permanent residence was easy, they did the paperwork on their own, without a lawyer.

 As they waited for his application to be processed, Donna gave birth to a baby son.
 Finally, their green card appointment was scheduled.
 To their surprise, the application was denied.